intel/llvm/sycl/doc/KernelProgramCache.md

 manual cache cleanup should be done.

 <a name="what-is-kname">3</a>: Kernel name is a kernel ID mangled class' name
-which is provided to methods of `cl::sycl::handler` (e.g. `parallel_for` or `single_task`).
+which is provided to methods of `sycl::handler` (e.g. `parallel_for` or `single_task`).

 ### Persistent cache

-The cache works behind in-memory cache and stores the same underlying PI object behind `cl::sycl::program` user-level objects in a per-context data storage.
+The cache works behind in-memory cache and stores the same underlying PI object behind `sycl::program` user-level objects in a per-context data storage.
 The storage is organized as a map for storing device code image.
 It uses different keys to address difference in SYCL objects ids between applications runs as well as the fact that the same kernel name can be used in different